 MSF’s hard work combined with Shannon’s leadership, and the support of our communities have helped us to maintain all of our initiatives through the pandemic.
 In 2020, our Holiday Giving program sponsored families in Georgia, Florida, Louisiana, and South Carolina—26 individuals total, along with 3 community members.
 That brought our total helped for Christmas over the past eleven years to 300 people!
 We’ve provided Thanksgiving meals to families residing in PADV shelters since 2013.
 Our focus on education has resulted in anti-bullying events in Georgia and Louisiana beginning in 2015, supplying 716 bookbags in Louisiana and Georgia since 2013, and giving 1500 care packages and approximately $2,100 worth of school supplies to students in Georgia, Louisiana and Florida since 2014.
 We are lucky to have a community filled with so many caring individuals, and we hope to continue our mission with their support in the years to come.

 Join us in our mission and donate today!

-If you would like to volunteer your time, or have gently used clothing, toys, or housewares you are interested in donating, please email us with your contact information and best time to contact you.
-For monetary donations, please make your check payable to Myles Singleton Foundation and mail it to P.O.
+If you would like to volunteer your time, or have gently used clothing, toys, or housewares you are interested in donating, please email (mylesfoundation@us with your contact information and best time to contact you.
+For monetary donations, you can Zelle using the foundation’s e-mail address, click on the “Donate” button at the top of this page or make your check payable to Myles Singleton Foundation and mail it to P.O.
 Box 1418 – Winder, GA 30680.
 Thank you.

 MSF Annual Returns and Exemption Application:

-For a copy of these documents, please email your request to firstname.lastname@example.org.
+For a copy of these documents, please email your request to mylesfoundation@.
 Please include your full name and mailing address.